 Note: If faculty wish to impose a greater sanction for the first offense they must consult with Department Chair/Program Director and appropriate Assistant Vice President (AVP).
 Due to the seriousness of the offense, faculty may refer the offense to the Campus Standards Committee.
-If the faculty elects to refer the offense to the Chair/Program Director and appropriate Assistant Vice President must approve the referral.
+If the faculty elects to refer the offense to the Campus Standards Committee, the Department Chair/Program Director and appropriate Assistant Vice President wust approve the referral.
 As outlined in Step 4, matters referred to the Campus Standards Committee, should recommend an appropriate sanction.